Navigating Difficult Conversations: Tips for Addressing Sensitive Topics During Meetings

 Elevating Organizational Growth with eLeaP

 eLeaP’s prestige is highlighted by awards like the Capterra Award and eLearning Industry’s Top 10 LMS Website Designs Award, underscoring our unwavering dedication to creating exceptional learning and growth experiences.
 The Check-ins, 1-on-1s, and Recurring Meetings System are particularly relevant when navigating difficult conversations.
-This innovative PSP module empowers leaders and teams to structure their interactions more effectively with customizable agendas that provide a clear framework for addressing sensitive topics.
+This innovative PMP module empowers leaders and teams to structure their interactions more effectively with customizable agendas that provide a clear framework for addressing sensitive topics.
 Its integration with mainstream calendars like Google and Outlook Calendars also ensures that these crucial touchpoints are conducted with the consistency and preparation necessary to embrace an environment of open dialogue and continuous improvement.